 The new hospital is a State Significant Development (SSD).
 The project will be assessed and approved under Part 4 of the Environmental Planning and Assessment Act 1979

 .
 Under Part 4, an Environmental Impact Statement (EIS) is required to outline the project activities, any potential environmental impacts, and proposed mitigation measures to manage those impacts.

 The EIS for the Stage 1 SSD application has been lodged with the Department of Planning and Environment and is on public exhibition for 28 days.
 For more information click here

 - Delivery of a new major referral hospital to provide the health services required to meet the needs of the growing population of the Tweed-Byron region, in conjunction with the other hospitals and community health centres across the region

 - Master planning for additional health, education, training and research facilities necessary to support these health services, which will be developed with service partners over time.
 These areas will be used initially for construction site/compound and at-grade car parking

 - Delivery of the supporting infrastructure required for the new hospital, including greenspace and other amenity spaces, campus roads and car parking, external road upgrades and connections, utilities connections, and other site infrastructure.

-This website will be updated as the project progresses.
-If you would like to know more, you can also contact the Integrated Project Team directly here
+If you would like to know more, contact the Integrated Project Team directly here